nmarsceau/scdtsea.org/news/2015_06_09__drivers_explain_how_they_saw_accidents.md

 * The pedestrian had no idea which direction to go, so I ran over him.
 * The accident occurred when I was attempting to bring my car out of a skid by steering it into the other vehicle.
 * An invisible car came out of nowhere, struck my vehicle, and then vanished.
 * I had been learning to drive with power steering.
-I turned the wheel to what I thought was enough and found myself in a different direction going in the opposite direction.
+I turned the wheel to what I thought was enough and found myself going in the opposite direction.